Harley FX Models

 Article by Mark Trotta

-Designed by Willie G Davidson, grandson of company co-founder William A Davidson, the Harley FX Super-Glide combined the lighter, thinner front-end of the Sportster with a Big-Twin frame and motor.
+Designed by Willie G Davidson, grandson of company co-founder William A Davidson, the Super-Glide combined the lighter, thinner front-end of a Sportster with a Big-Twin frame and motor.
 At 560 pounds, it was 150 pounds lighter than an FL model, and 60 pounds heavier than a Sportster.
-The 1971 Super-Glide was the first of the Harley FX models.

-The first-year Super-Glide featured a fiberglass boat-tail seat/fender combo that survived only one year.
 The 1972 model looked much cleaner, with a banana seat and Sportster-style rear fender, combined with "Fat-Bob" gas tanks and dash unit from the FL.
-Although not a big seller at the time, the Super Glide is considered to be the first factory custom motorcycle.

 1974 Super Glide

 In it's third year of production, the FX was given a smaller, one-piece three-gallon gas tank instead of the larger FL Fat-Bob tanks.
-The Super-Glide FX was joined by the FXE, an electric-start version.
+The Super-Glide FX was soon joined by the FXE, an electric-start version.

 Both FX and FXE models had the one-piece gas tank, which made the bike narrower and a little easier to ride aggressively.

-The year 1974 saw FL Touring models switching from a Bendix carburetor to a Keihin, while the Harley FX models continued using the Bendix carb.
 The FXE began outselling the FX, then out-selling the FLH touring bike, becoming the most popular Harley Big-Twin model.

 Early Super Glide Forks

-Super Glide fork tubes where shared with early Sportsters, which were taken from the Harley K-model.
+Super Glide fork tubes where shared with early Sportsters, which go back to the 1956 Harley K-model.
 The 33.4mm diameter tubes looked pretty spindly attached to a Big-Twin frame.
-In 1973, disc brakes became standard, and the fork tube diameters were increased to 35mm, manufactured first by Kayaba and then Showa (both Japanese companies).

 Harley-Davidson Low Rider